 Auditions are required for BFA Dance applicants, and are strongly encouraged for BA Dance and BS Dance applicants.

-Audition will consist of the following:
+Live Auditions (recommended) will consist of the following:

-- Technique class: All auditioning dancers (BA, BS, and BFA) must participate in a technical assessment class in four idioms: African, Ballet, Contemporary, and Hip Hop.
+- Technique class: All auditioning dancers (BA, BS, and BFA) must participate in a technical assessment class in four idioms: African, ballet, contemporary, and hip hop.
 Each focused segment will last about 30 minutes and will include combinations in one of the four idioms. - Solo (BFA only): Please prepare a 1-2 minute solo, which shows you at your best.
 It may be choreographed or improvised.
 Bring your music, if needed. - Interview (BFA only): Please prepare for a 15-minute interview with the UO Dance faculty.
 You will be asked about your goals and aspirations in dance and how you might achieve those at the University of Oregon.